getbubblenow/bubble-docs/api/boot.md

 the URL.

 When authenticating, try each URL listed under `sages` in order.
-For example, from the above JSON, the app should try using `https://beta.bubblev.com/api` as the base URI; the login request would be a `POST` to `https://beta.bubblev.com/api/auth/login`
+For example, from the above JSON, the app should try using `https://btest5.bubv.net/api` as the base URI; the login request would be a `POST` to `https://btest5.bubv.net/api/auth/login`.
+If this login attempt fails, next try `https://beta.bubblev.com/api` as the base URI; the second login request would be a `POST` to `https://beta.bubblev.com/api/auth/login`

 For more information on the authentication process, see the [Authentication](auth.md) documentation.